 District Six & District Six Museum

 Nowadays, the District Six Museum pays tribute to this population.
-It is located in the former Methodist Mission Church where you can find pictures and moving testimonies.
-On a big board, inhabitants highlighted the place of their house and wrote touching words about what they remember from their neighbourhood.
-This beautiful memory work makes it seem all the more real, given the recentness of this event.
-It is really a sobering visit, giving a historical context at the beginning of the tour.
+It’s located in the former Methodist Mission Church where you can find pictures and moving testimonies.
+On a big board, inhabitants highlighted the place of their home and wrote touching words about what they remember from their neighbourhood.
+These beautiful memories make it seem all the more real, given how recent the event was.
+It’s really a sobering visit, especially after getting a historical context at the beginning of the tour.

-Do not hesitate to ask your questions to the staff, as they will be delighted to answer and it gives you an opportunity to appreciate the friendliness of South African people.
+Do not hesitate to ask your questions as the staff will be delighted to answer.
+Asking questions will also give you an opportunity to appreciate the friendliness of South African people.